 The Plasma-Therm plasma ICP etcher is configured for etching metallic films using chlorine based chemistries.
 Presently, Cl2, BCl3, O2, and Ar are installed on the object.
-The object is equipped with a vacuum load-lock to prevent potentially toxic etch by-products from venting to the Cleanroom during sample load and unload.
+The tool is equipped with a vacuum load-lock to prevent potentially toxic etch by-products from venting to the Cleanroom during sample load and unload.

 Plasma-Therm, Plasma Dielectric & Deep Silicon Etch